mebeim/aoc/2021/README.md

 Now to the real problem: deducing which pattern corresponds to which digit and creating a mapping to decode the numbers.
-We'll write a `deduce_mapping()` function which takes the `petterns` extracted from each line of input as argument and returns pattern-to-digit mapping `p2d` of the form `{pattern: digit}`, to be used to decode our `digits` by simply doing `p2d[digit_pattern]`.
+We'll write a `deduce_mapping()` function which takes the `petterns` extracted from each line of input as argument and returns a pattern-to-digit mapping `p2d` of the form `{pattern: digit}`, to be used to decode our `digits` by simply doing `p2d[digit_pattern]`.